gerryw1389/gerryw1389.github.io/_posts/2016-05-29-re-imaging-rights.md

 ### To Resolve:

-1. Download the pdf from [here](https://www.microsoft.com/en-us/Licensing/learn-more/brief-reimaging-rights.aspx)
+1. Download the pdf from (search engine: "microsoft reimaging rights")

 2. Essentially, OEM images are NOT allowed to be transferred from the machine to anything.